thinkhero/dcrdocs/docs/advanced/manual-cli-install.md

     **Ubuntu File Browser:** simply right click on the `.tar.gz` file and select "Extract Here".
     **Terminal:** use the `tar -xvzf filename.tar.gz` command.

     Both of these should extract the `.tar.gz` file into a folder that shares the same name. (e.g. `tar -xvzf decred-linux-amd64-v1.2.0.tar.gz` should extract to `decred-linux-amd64-v1.2.0`).
-It should include `dcrctl`, `dcrd`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, and `sample-dcrwallet.conf`.
+It should include `hcctl`, `hcd`, `hcwallet`, `sample-hcctl.conf`, `sample-hcd.conf`, and `sample-hcwallet.conf`.

 ---

 ## Minimum Configuration

-At the very minimum, for `dcrd`, `dcrwallet`, and `dcrctl` to be able to communicate with each other, they need to be launched with the same `rpcuser`/`rpcpass` combination.
+At the very minimum, for `hcd`, `hcwallet`, and `hcctl` to be able to communicate with each other, they need to be launched with the same `rpcuser`/`rpcpass` combination.
 For manual configuration please follow these steps:

-1. If the OS-specific home directories listed in [Configuration File Locations](/getting-started/startup-basics#configuration-file-locations) do not exist, please create them for `dcrd`, `dcrwallet`, and `dcrctl`.
+1. If the OS-specific home directories listed in [Configuration File Locations](/getting-started/startup-basics#configuration-file-locations) do not exist, please create them for `hcd`, `hcwallet`, and `hcctl`.

 2. Choose an arbitrary username and password, these will only be used for each application to communicate via remote procedure call.
 The easiest configuration is to set them all equal.